Get ahead this summer by taking courses at Immaculata University!

 Frequently Asked Questions

-What is the cost per credit for a visiting student for summer session?
+What is the cost for a class?

 I have never taken an online course before.
 What can I expect?